 Here are some delicious Vitamin B6 snack ideas:

-- You may roast some hazelnuts, cashew nuts and pistachios, add a little salt.
-These may taste yummy, but it is advised not to go overboard with it.
+- You can roast some hazelnuts, cashew nuts and pistachios, add a little salt.
+They are very tasty and healthy, so you might be tempted to eat more.
+But it is advised not to go overboard with them.

-- You may bake a sweet potato and sprinkle some salt and few drops of lemon for a perfect filling snack.
+- You can bake a sweet potato and sprinkle some salt on it, and add a few drops of lemon, for a perfect filling snack.

-- You may eat your favourite breakfast cereal with some milk.
+- You can eat your favourite breakfast cereal with some milk.

-- You may snack on raisins, apricots and prunes.
-It also satiates your sugar craving.
+- You can snack on raisins, apricots, and prunes.
+It will satiate your sugar cravings.

-- You may eat a medium sized banana or avocado
+- You can eat a medium-sized banana or avocado.

 Can You Take Vitamin B6 as a Supplement?

-Though most of your Vitamin B6 requirement in pregnancy is taken care of by the food, you eat.
-Most pregnancy multivitamins also contain reasonable amounts of Vitamin B6; however, if your health practitioner feels that you need supplements, you will be prescribed the required amounts of supplements.
+Although a healthy diet during pregnancy can help meet the requirements for Vitamin B6, taking pregnancy multivitamins containing reasonable amounts of Vitamin B6 can also help.
+But these multivitamins should only be taken only after checking with your doctor.
+If your health practitioner feels that you need supplements, she will prescribe the required amounts of supplements.
 You will be prescribed Vitamin B6 supplements to ward off morning sickness or nausea.
-It is recommended not to take any Vitamin B6 supplements on your own, since it may lead to various health complications for you and your foetus.
+It is recommended not to take any Vitamin B6 supplements on your own as it may lead to various health complications for you and your baby.

 Symptoms of Vitamin B6 Deficiency

-- It may cause inflammation of the digestive system, joints and skin
+- inflammation of the digestive system, joints and skin

-If you notice any of the symptoms mentioned above, it is advised to seek immediate medical help.
+If you notice any of the symptoms mentioned above, it is suggested that you seek immediate medical help.
 Prompt action and assistance in dealing with Vitamin B6 deficiency may not cause severe complications for you or your baby.